 Updating or Changing Your Logo: Thinking it Through

 Your logo represents your company visually.
 It’s an identifier, not a mini-seller you are sticking on everything.
 A visually strong logo should identify at a glance your company, association, or organization.
-Your logo is an important part of your brand.
+Your logo is an important part of your brand so visit this page.
 It makes a major impact on how the public, consumers, the media and others think about your organization but it rarely should describe your business.
 Paul Rand says that “a logo derives meaning from the quality of the thing it symbolizes, not the other way around.
 A logo is less important than the product it signifies; what it represents is more important than what it looks like.
 The subject matter of a logo can be almost anything.”

 With so much riding on your logo, how do you update or change it?
 Maybe you’ve expanded your products and services, combined with another group, or simply outgrown your logo.
 Sometimes you’re the communications person and all you’ve got for your logo is some old graphic file you found on the server that’s not really looking great.
 I once got a call from a larger client who had lost their logo files – as in lost all of their high-resolution quality logo files.
 Fortunately, we had their logo images on file, had updated the logo, and were able to send the files to them.

 Business Insider has a great article showing popular logos and how they have changed over time.
 There are some big surprises!
 Here are a few tips to help you assess your logo situation and think strategically about making changes or updates.

 Be honest about your logo.
 Evaluate how the logo is used .
 Organizations make massive investments in their logos and build their brands around them.
 Logos hold equity for a brand, so a change is something to consider carefully.
 Sometimes the concerns about the logistics of a logo change or replacement overwhelm considerations about the logo itself.
 But it’s important to look at the logo and ask some hard questions: